 Another portrait that had to be an inspiration to the designer was this simple portrait of a very young Marie Antoinette (dated from before she married).

-Let's look now at the wedding and coronation gowns, which we barely talked about in the previous article.
+Let's look now at the wedding and coronation gowns, which I barely talked about in the previous article.

 But, by the 1780s, wide panniers were relegated to high-court etiquette and would have only been worn in very strict occasions, such as a wedding or a coronation, being called "court dress".
 And so, the fact the costume designer chose to only use panniers for these specific designs, shows how much attention to detail was put into the designs.